Information

 Yes, you can retain your number plate when you sell your car by contacting the DVLA.

-private plate that reflects your name, a lucky number, or a memory you don’t want to give up.
-Like a phone number you’ve had for years, it just feels like part of who you are.
-The good news is you don’t have to lose it when you change cars.
-If you’ve got a plate you want to hold on to, you can transfer it and keep it with you on your next set of wheels.
+For many drivers, a number plate isn’t just a legal requirement, it’s personal.
+It might include your name, a lucky number, or something meaningful you don’t want to lose.
+Like a phone number you’ve had for years, it feels like part of your identity.
+The good news?
+You don’t have to give it up when you change cars.
+If you’ve got a plate you love, you can transfer it and keep it for your next vehicle.

-You can apply to keep your number plate, if your car:
+You can apply to retain your number plate if your car:

 • Is registered with the DVLA

-• Is a type that needs an MOT or heavy goods vehicle (HGV) test certificate
+• Requires an MOT or HGV test certificate

-• Is available for inspection when the DVLA contact you
+• Is available for inspection if requested by the DVLA

-• Is taxed or has SORN continuously for the past five years.
-If the car has had a SORN for five or more years, you’ll need to tax the car and get an MOT certificate
+• Has been taxed or on SORN continuously for the past five years (if SORN for five years or more, you’ll need to tax the car and get an MOT first)

-It costs £80 to take your number plate off your car.
-You can pay with a debit or credit card.
+It costs £80 to remove a plate from your car, payable by debit or credit card.

 Take a look at what to expect when you visit a trustworthy car retailer.